Non-Manufacturer Rule FAQs

 - FAR 52.219-3, Notice of HUBZone Set-Aside or Sole Source Award

 - FAR 52.219-6, Notice of Total Small Business Set-Aside

 - FAR 52.219-27, Notice of Service-Disabled Veteran-Owned Small Business Set-Aside

-- FAR 52.219-29, Notice of Set-Aside for Economically Disadvantaged Women-Owned Small Business (EDWOSB) Concerns
+- FAR 52.219-29, Notice of Set-Aside for, or Sole Source Award to, Economically Disadvantaged Women-Owned Small Business Concerns

-- FAR 52.219-30, Notice of Set-Aside for Women-owned Small Business Concerns Eligible Under the Women-Owned Small Business Program
+- FAR 52.219-30, Notice of Set-Aside for, or Sole Source Award to, Women-Owned Small Business Concerns Eligible Under the Women-Owned Small Business Program

 - Dealer.
 An entity that buys goods from a producer or distributor for wholesale and/or retail reselling.